omer929292/Random_List/README.md

 -->

-## AppBar
+## Random_List

-Create an AppBar by setting height, color and child.
-This library helps to flexibly add items to the AppBar as you are free to fully control their position within the AppBar.
+Create a new list based on a list whose items are randomly selected.

 ## Features

+//here

-* Create an AppBar
+* Create a randomized list
-* Set AppBar's height
+* Set randomized list's
 * Set AppBar's color
 * Add items to the AppBar by using child property.
 Control their position within the AppBar using Stack, Row, etc...